base-org/web/apps/base-docs/base-camp/docs/erc-20-token/erc-20-token-sbs.md

 What happens if you try to burn a token by sending it to the zero address?
 Give it a try!

-You'll get an error, because protecting from burning is built into the `_mint` function.
+You'll get an error, because protecting from burning is built into the `_transfer` function.

 ```text
 transact to MyERC20Token.transfer pending ...